impress-org/givewp/readme.txt

 == Upgrade Notice ==

+= 2.9.0 =
+This version contains a database upgrade that improves performance by migrating donation meta to a new revenue table.
+Please ensure you have a backup in place prior to updating and be sure to update GiveWP Core and then your GiveWP Add-ons to the latest versions for maximum compatibility.

 = 2.7.0 =
 This version contains a database upgrade for donation forms and Stripe.
 Please ensure you have a backup in place prior to updating and be sure to update GiveWP Core and then your GiveWP Add-ons to the latest versions for maximum compatibility.